 The following concepts are important to understand before you configure device streams.

 - MediaAgent Level

 You can set the maximum number of concurrent read/write operations on the MediaAgent by the Maximum number of parallel data transfer operations setting.
-This value controls the maximum number of streams that can be managed by the MediaAgent.
+This value controls the maximum number of data streams that can be managed by the MediaAgent.

 For more information see, Setting the Maximum Number of Parallel Data Transfer Operations.